How to become a foster or adoptive parent in Virginia

 Following your conversation with your Foster Parent Advocate, you will be offered dates for training.
 Attending a large class is recommended.
 You will be able to interact with other families who are going through the same process you are.
 This can quickly become a support group of fellow foster families.

-Though each CPA will conduct training differently, the average time it will take to complete is five evenings or three weekends.
+Although each CPA will conduct training differently, the average time it takes to complete is five evenings or three weekends.
 This training is educational and designed to challenge your thinking around trauma.
-Children in foster care did not have the choice to be in the system and want to find stability in their lives as soon as possible.
+Children in foster care did not have the choice to be in the system, and they want to find stability in their lives as soon as possible.
 This training will ensure you are the best solution for them.

 Home Study

 The next step in the foster care process is called a Home Study.
-An agent from your CPA will visit your home a few times to ensure its capability to be a safe environment for the child.
+An agent from your CPA will visit your home a few times to ensure it is a safe environment for the child.

 You will also be asked about the following:

-• What child you feel you can cope with in regards to their age, level of need, and medical situation
+- Which child do you feel you can cope with in regard to their age, level of need, and medical situation

-We are not trying to change your home; we want to make sure your home is safe and welcoming to a child who will be arriving soon.
+We are not trying to change your home; we want to ensure your home is safe and welcoming for the child who will be arriving soon.

 A background check will also be conducted.
 A criminal record doesn't prevent you from being a foster parent.
 Still, the law is particular about what types of past behaviors will bar you from fulfilling this significant role.